Edinburgh Napier University

 Gamification

 A bit of a buzzword in the last few years, this term can be applied to changing our habits by sparking the serotonin in our brains and turning something like exercise into fun.
 Why not use an app on your phone to turn a boring run into a race for your life away from zombie hordes?
 Yes, there’s an app for that!
 Many smartwatches and fitness trackers let you compete with friends to win virtual trophies.
-Or go old fashioned and simply join a team sport rather than just trudging to the gym.
-The comradery and the competition can help inspire you to keep to new fitness goals.
-You can check out some of the current research in papers like this article analysingΒ “Gamification for health and wellbeing: A systematic review of the literature“.
+Or go old-fashioned and simply join a sports team rather than just trudging to the gym.
+The camaraderie and the competition can help inspire you to keep to new fitness goals.
+You can check out some of the current research in papers like this article, analysing “Gamification for health and wellbeing: A systematic review of the literature“.
 Feel like going in-depth?
-Why not read up on conference proceedings like this conference paper ” Does Gamification Work? — A Literature Review of Empirical Studies on Gamification.
+Why not read up on conference proceedings like this conference paper,” Does Gamification Work? — A Literature Review of Empirical Studies on Gamification.
 Alternatively, try reading this inspiring and engaging online book “Gamify: how gamification motivates people to do extraordinary things”, available online through the Library.

 Temptation Bundling